brian-conor-sanford/DEC20Threathunt/README.md

 **Use Case:**
 Identify systems involved in suspicious authentication activity during the breach window to confirm the initial lateral movement source.

-DeviceLogonEvents
+DeviceLogonEventsn
 | where DeviceName contains "azuki"

 ---